commonsmachinery/credit-metadata-best-practices/README.md

 The technologies and standards available today provide many different mechanisms for doing this.
 There are both formal and ad hoc schemas for recording the metadata, and many different ways to make the information available as embedded or linked metadata.
-Tool support for this metadata varies a lot.
+In addition, tool support for this metadata varies a lot, and many metadata sources misuse standards or just use partial standards.

-There are two general sets of practices here:
+These best practices are intended to handle these complexities by providing a set of rules covering:

 * How to write metadata that is robust and can be understood by many applications and services.
 * How to parse existing metadata to extract as much information as possible, even when it is ad-hoc or patchy